simonkowallik/docker/tclscanner/README.md

                         stdout)
 ```

-Then run:
+Once you read, understood and agree with the `DISCLAIMER` (from the command above), proceed with the command presented:
 ```sh
 docker run -i --name my_tclscanner simonkowallik/tclscanner COMMAND
 ```

-Once you ran the container successfully, you can save it as a docker image for future use:
+You can save it as a docker image for future use with this command:
 ```sh
 docker commit <container> <my_image_name>
 docker commit my_tclscanner my/tclscanner